-restricts the profile to the value in the admission set for the basic function inbound receive y allows the basic function inbound follow-up processing + preprocessing + postprocessing to be used even if it is disabled in the admission set.
+restricts the profile to the value in the admission set for the basic function inbound receive.

 -iip=y | -iip=n

 -iip (ignore inbound processing) allows the value for the basic function inbound follow-up processing + preprocessing + postprocessing in the admission set to be ignored (for details, see -iml).